Matrix Decomposition and Applications: Properties of the SVD

-\begin{definition}[Orthogonal Equivalent Matrices ] Given any orthogonal matrices $\bU$ and $\bV$, the matrices $\bA$ and $\bU\bA\bV$ are called \textbf{orthogonal equivalent matrices}.
-Or \textbf{unitary equivalent} in the complex domain when $\bU$ and $\bV$ are unitary. \end{definition} Then, we have the following property for orthogonal equivalent matrices.

-\begin{lemma}[Orthogonal Equivalent Matrices] Given any orthogonal equivalent matrices $\bA$ and $\bB$, then singular values are the same. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:orthogonal-equivalent-matrix}] Since $\bA$ and $\bB$ are orthogonal equivalent, there exist orthogonal matrices that $\bB = \bU\bA\bV$.
-We then have
+\begin{definition}[Orthogonally equivalent matrices] Given two orthogonal matrices $\bU$ and $\bV$, the matrices $\bA$ and $\bU\bA\bV$ are called \textit{orthogonally equivalent matrices}.
+In the complex domain, when $\bU$ and $\bV$ are unitary matrices, the matrices are called \textit{unitarily equivalent}. \end{definition} We now state the following property for orthogonally equivalent matrices: \begin{lemma}[Orthogonally equivalent matrices] If matrices $\bA$ and $\bB$ are orthogonally equivalent, then they have the same singular values. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:orthogonal-equivalent-matrix}] Since $\bA$ and $\bB$ are orthogonally equivalent, there exist orthogonal matrices $\bU$ and $\bV$ such that $\bB = \bU\bA\bV$.
+We then have $ \bB\bB^\top = (\bU\bA\bV)(\bV^\top\bA^\top\bU^\top) = \bU\bA\bA^\top\bU^\top. $ This implies $\bB\bB^\top$ and $\bA\bA^\top$ are similar matrices.
+By Proposition~\ref{proposition:eigenvalue-similar-matrices}, the eigenvalues of similar matrices are the same, which implies that the singular values of $\bA$ and $\bB$ are the same. \end{proof}